Pabitra-33/Colour_Vocab_Website/README.md

 # Colour_Vocab_Website
-This is basically a colour vocab website that is used to do and get more colourful in nature.
+This is basically a website that is used to do and get more colourful in nature.